jdunkerley/jdunkerley/enso-inflation-prime-ministers/post.md

 To calculate the number of months in between the first and last inflation data points, a simple expression using the Date Diff function can be used.

-*To make the expressions clearer, I also used a simple expression to divide the end value and the start value.*
+*To make the expressions clearer, I also used a simple expression to divide the end value by the start value.*

 ![Compute Annualised Inflation](compute-inflation.jpg)